bcmichael/RNMR-Docs/docs/command/full_command.md

 is called with positional arguments they are stored in local arguments 1, 2, 3, etc. `MACARG` accepts a series of names as arguments.
 The default argument names are replaced with the names passed to `MACARG`.
 The number of names need not match the number of numbered arguments.
 Any names with no corresponding number local will be ignored.
+### MACRO
+Load macro from file

+Category: Macros

+Format: `MACRO` nam

+Defaults: temp

+Description:
+`MACRO` is an old command for loading macros.
+It has been replaced with the `DFNMAC /FORCE` command and is currently simply an alias to it.
+As such `DFNMAC` should be used in place of `MACRO`.
 ### MAG
 Calculate magnitude of data